Akarsh3053/PhotoPIX/README.md

 ### Setup and run:

-- Step 1: Clone the project
+- Clone the project
-- Step 2: Add extra images and other customizations
+- Add extra images and other customizations
-- Step 3: Run!!
+- Run!!

 ### Check Live Preview Here